-Students who are registered as non-degree or as undeclared should maintain ongoing contact with the Assistant to the Deans for Academic Advising for information, advice and counselling.
+Students who are registered as non-degree or as undeclared should maintain ongoing contact with the Student Academic Advisor for information, advice and counselling.

 Deans' List

 One sign of academic excellence is the attainment of Deans' List Standing.
 To attain this honour, a student must achieve a GPA of 3.5 or higher in five consecutive units of credit, with no grade below B-.
 Students may be enrolled on either a full-time or part-time basis.